gilescope/book-exploring-async-basics/src/6_3_node_the_main_loop.md

 `ticks` is only a counter for us to keep track of how many times we've looped to display.

 The first thing we do to kick of the code is invoking `f()`. `f` will be the code we wrote in the `javascript` function in the last chapter.
-It's the code the user wrote.
+If this is empty nothing will happen.

+## Starting the event loop

 ```rust
 // ===== EVENT LOOP =====
 while self.pending_events > 0 {
     ticks += 1;
 ```
-The next thing we do is to start our eventloop.
 There are two things to note here:

 `self.pending_events` isn't in our runtime struct yet so we need to add that.
 This variable keeps track of how many pending events we have, so that when no events are left we exit the loop since our eventloop is finished.

 So where does these events come from?
 In our `javascript` function in the previous chapters you probably noticed that we called functions like `set_timeout` and `Fs::read`.
 These functions are defined in the Node runtime (as they are in ours), and they don't do much except from regestering events.
 So when one of these events are registered this counter is increased.

 `ticks` is just increasing a `tick` in the counter.